 Unfortunately, sometimes trucking companies cut corners to save money on repairs and maintenance.
 This practice that puts profits over the safety of other drivers on the road can have devastating consequences when it leads to a crash.
-The skilled personal injury attorneys at Blasingame, Burch, Garrard & Ashley, P.C. understand that a semi-truck crash can leave victims with severe ,life-threatening and altering injuries.
+The skilled truck accident attorneys at Blasingame, Burch, Garrard & Ashley, P.C. understand that a semi-truck crash can leave victims with severe, life-threatening, and altering injuries.
 We also know that losing a loved one in a truck crash can change your life forever.
-When trucking companies fail to coconduct routine inspections, repairs, and maintenance and it leads to a crash, we hold them accountable.
+When trucking companies fail to conduct routine inspections, repairs, and maintenance and it leads to a crash, we hold them accountable.

 Georgia Truck Maintenance Laws

 The Federal Motor Carrier Safety Administration (FMCSA) has safety standards in place that all commercial vehicles and trucks must meet.
 It is important to keep in mind that the FMCSA’s requirements are minimum safety standards and trucking companies should do more than the minimum to protect other drivers who share the roadway with large trucks.

 Some examples of FMCSA maintenance requirements include the following:

 - Daily post-trip inspection reports that identify any defects or deficiencies

 - Annual inspections of every commercial vehicle, including brakes, by a qualified technician.

 Daily inspection reports should be detailed, and trucking companies are required to maintain these records for every operational truck.
 A truck driver should inspect equipment such as brakes, wheels, tires, steering wheels, emergency lights, horns, and mirrors.
 Too often, truck drivers and trucking companies do careless inspections to save time and put off maintenance to save money.